-Current versus non-current classification
+3.1 Current versus non-current classification

 The Company presents assets and liabilities in the Balance Sheet based on current/non-current classification.
-An asset is current
+An asset is current when it is:

-- Expected to be realized or intended to be sold or consumed in the normal operating cycle; - · Held primarily for the purpose of trading; - Expected to be realised within twelve months after the reporting period; or - Cash or cash equivalent unless restricted from being exchanged or used to settle a liability for at least twelve months after the reporting period.

-All other assets are classified as non-current.
+- · Expected to be realized or intended to be sold or consumed in the normal operating cycle; - Held primarily for the purpose of trading; - Expected to be realised within twelve months after the reporting period; or - Cash or cash equivalent unless restricted from being exchanged or used to settle a liability for at least twelve months after the reporting period. - All other assets are classified as non-current.